Unlock Innovation with Our Nurture Programme

 Third Space Learning

-Get Involved Today – Our Next Cohort Kicks Off on 2nd June!!!
+Get Involved Today – Our Next Cohort Kicks Off in January 2026

 Now is the time to take advantage of this low-cost, high-value opportunity to solve pressing business problems while supporting the next generation of data and AI professionals.
 There is a £500 Participation Fee per Student.
 Should the company hire the student after the project has been completed, they will be charged a flat fee of £4000